canonical/edgex-ekuiper-snap/README.md

 #### System overview
 The default setup described above will prepare the system such that:
 - `edgex-ekuiper` is active and enabled
-- `edgexfoundry.kuiper` and `edgexfoundry.app-service-configurable` are inactive and disabled - these are embedded versions of kuiper and App Service Configurable which we do not use here.
+- `edgexfoundry.kuiper` and `edgexfoundry.app-service-configurable` are inactive and disabled - these are deprecated and embedded versions of eKuiper and App Service Configurable which we do not use here.
 - `edgexfoundry`'s `vault` and `redis`, along with other core services are active and enabled

 Verify that by executing the following command: